interest in ESG stocks set to rise says DAI Magister

 Not only is there a growing demand for ESG stocks.
-The investment performance enjoyed by backers of sustainable investing consistently beat the market, says Marc Deschamps, co-founder of DAI Magister.
+The investment performance enjoyed by backers of sustainable investing consistently beat the market, says Marc Deschamps, co-head of DAI Magister.

 The investment bank DAI Magister advises international technology and climate companies, developing and executing growth financings and strategic sell-side M&A. And it has never been busier.